BenjiBenji20/BenjiBenji20/README.md

 - 👋 Hi, I’m @BenjiBenji20
+- I'm at my 8 months of journey to learn Java.
+- I am located in Malabon, Philippines.
-- 👀 I’m interested in programming logic..
+- 👀 I’m interested in programming logic.
-- 🌱 I’m currently learning Java language...
+- 🌱 I’m currently learning Java language.
-- 💞️ I’m looking for collaboration and exchange knowledge and ideas...
+- 💞️ I’m looking for collaboration and exchange knowledge and ideas.

 <!---
 BenjiBenji20/BenjiBenji20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.